saashqdev/saashq_docker/docs/single-server-example.md

 Explanation:

-Single instance of **Traefik** will be installed and act as internal loadbalancer for multiple benches and sites hosted on the server.
-It can also load balance other applications along with saashq benches, e.g. wordpress, metabase, etc. We only expose the ports `80` and `443` once with this instance of traefik.
+Single instance of **Traefik** will be installed and act as internal loadbalancer for multiple wrenches and sites hosted on the server.
+It can also load balance other applications along with saashq wrenches, e.g. wordpress, metabase, etc. We only expose the ports `80` and `443` once with this instance of traefik.
 Traefik will also take care of letsencrypt automation for all sites installed on the server. _Why choose Traefik over Nginx Proxy Manager?_ Traefik doesn't need additional DB service and can store certificates in a json file in a volume.

-Single instance of **MariaDB** will be installed and act as database service for all the benches/projects installed on the server.
+Single instance of **MariaDB** will be installed and act as database service for all the wrenches/projects installed on the server.

-Each instance of ERPNexus project (bench) will have its own redis, socketio, gunicorn, nginx, workers and scheduler.
+Each instance of ERPNexus project (wrench) will have its own redis, socketio, gunicorn, nginx, workers and scheduler.
 It will connect to internal MariaDB by connecting to MariaDB network.
 It will expose sites to public through Traefik by connecting to Traefik network.

 ### Install Docker